nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 **Warnings**:
 - At least one space is needed between `add` and `-d`.
+- At least one space is needed between `-d` and the first parameter.
+- At least one space is needed between parameters.
 - A warning will be given if the user tries to add a duplicate delivery.
 - A delivery is considered duplicate and will not be added again if it has the same `DELIVERY_DATE_TIME`, `SUPPLIER`, `PRODUCT`, `QUANTITY`, `COST` and `STATUS` as an existing delivery.
     - Comparison between different `PRODUCT`is case-sensitive.